ma-mani/ma-mani/README.md

-# Welcome to my page!
+# Welcome to my page! :smiley:

-I'm Mani, Web Developer from Berlin in Germany.
+I'm Mani, Web Developer from Berlin in Germany :Germany:.

-# Things i code with
+### Things i code with

-The background color is `#0969DA` for light mode and `#000000` for dark mode.